+C. Schools? $\boxtimes$

+d.
+Parks or other recreational facilities? $\boxtimes$

 e.
-Maintenance of public facilities, including roads? \boxtimes
+Maintenance of public facilities, including roads? $\boxtimes$

 f.
-Other governmental services? \boxtimes
+Other governmental services? $\boxtimes$

-Pι blic Services (CEQA Checklist Questions)
+Pu Public Services (CEQA Checklist Questions)

-pro ph sig Would the Project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: CEQA XVa) LTS Impact No Impact
+pro phy sig res Would the Project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: (CEQA XVa) LTS with Mitigation LTS Impact No Impact

-1. Fire protection? \boxtimes
+1. Fire protection? $\boxtimes$

-2. Police protection? \boxtimes
+2. Police protection? $\boxtimes$

-3. Schools? \boxtimes
+3. Schools? $\boxtimes$

-4. Parks? \boxtimes
+4. Parks? $\boxtimes$

-5. Other public facilities? \boxtimes
+5. Other public facilities? $\boxtimes$

-n: cuscion
+Dis cussion

+TRI PA Question 14.a:

-Fire protection.
-There is no increase in the overall number of units that will be built, as there is no change to the growth management system.
-However, with the amendments, more housing units may be built within or nearby to centers and existing fire protection services, resulting in a beneficial impact.
-See Section 10, Risk of Upset for discussion of evacuation.
+gro cer e protection.
+There is no increase in the overall number of units that will be built, as to with management system.
+However, with the amendments, more housing units may atters and existing fire protection services, resulting in a beneficial impact.
+See Section cussion of evacuation. be bui lt within or nea

-TRPA Question 14.b:
+TRI PA Question 14.b:

-Police protection.
-There is no increase in the overall number of units that will be built, as there is no change to the growth management system, thus there is not expected to be a change in the need for police protection.
+ice protection.
+There is no increase in the overall number of units that will be built, a with management system, thus there is not expected to be a change in the need for $ $ • o the

+TRI PA Question 14.c:

-TRPA Question 14.c:
+pre ho RPA Question 14.c: schools.

-Schools.
 The proposed amendments encourage housing that will help bring the permanent population back to previous Tahoe region levels.
 Thus, school enrollments may increase.
-This could be considered a beneficial impact; however it is not considered to be a significant impact because school enrollment has fallen in the past and there is capacity in the Districts.
-For example, the Lake Tahoe Unified School District enrollment has been declining since the 2015/16 school year, and projections show continued declines through the next six years (Lake Tahoe Unified School District 2022 Facilities Master Plan [9.8.22 Revision]).
+This could be considered a beneficial impact; nowever it is not considered to be a significant impact because school enrollment has fallen in the past and there is capacity in the Districts.
+For example, the Lake Tahoe Unified School District enrollment has been declining since

+the 2015/16 school year, and projections show continued declines through the next six years (Lake Tahoe Unified

+School District 2022 Facilities Master Plan [9.8.22 Revision]).